 Law Externship Opportunities

-In the Judicial Internship Program, students work with trial and appellate judges and view the judicial process from the perspective of the decision maker.
+In the Judicial Externship Program, students work with trial and appellate judges and view the judicial process from the perspective of the decision maker.
 Placements may include the Wisconsin Supreme Court, Wisconsin Court of Appeals, Dane County Circuit Courts, and the United States District Courts in both Milwaukee and Madison.
 Students learn about the work of judges and their law clerks and can evaluate the effectiveness or ineffectiveness of lawyers appearing before the courts.
 The actual work performed may vary from judge to judge, but the emphasis is on legal research and writing.

 Area of Law State or Federal Law